 Can VidNotes differentiate between multiple speakers?

-VidNotes provides timestamped segments that help identify speaker changes based on timing.
-While it does not label speakers by name automatically, the segment structure makes it straightforward to follow who is speaking when, especially when combined with the original recording.
+VidNotes provides timestamped segments that help you spot speaker changes by timing.
+It doesn't label speakers by name automatically, but the segment structure makes it easy to follow who's speaking when, especially alongside the original recording.

 Is VidNotes accurate enough for direct quotes in published stories?

-VidNotes uses advanced AI transcription that is highly accurate with clear audio.
-However, journalistic standards require quote verification against the original recording before publication.
-VidNotes makes this easy with clickable timestamps — you can verify any quote in seconds by clicking the segment to hear the original audio.
+VidNotes is highly accurate with clear audio.
+Journalistic standards still call for verifying quotes against the original recording before publication, and VidNotes makes this fast: every clickable timestamp lets you check a quote in seconds against the source audio.

 Can I transcribe a YouTube press conference or interview?

 Yes.
-VidNotes supports YouTube transcription through both its web app and Chrome extension.
-Paste a YouTube URL or use the Chrome extension while watching the video, and VidNotes will generate a full timestamped transcript with AI analysis features.
+VidNotes supports YouTube transcription through both the web app and the Chrome extension.
+Paste a YouTube URL or use the Chrome extension while watching the video, and VidNotes generates a full timestamped transcript with AI analysis features.